jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 >
 >
 >
 > Then, you go into a restaurant in Tokyo.
 Inside the restaurant you won't use street names anymore.
-When a waiter gives you directions to restaurant's toilet, she will talk in terms of *restaurant's local coordinate space*.
-"Take the stairs down and turn left, you'll find our restroom there".
+When a waiter gives you directions to restaurant's toilet, she will talk in terms of *restaurant's local coordinate space*: "take the stairs down and turn left, you'll find our restroom there".

 So lets get to it.
 How do we create a local coordinate space that actually *stays alive* for more than a single function call?

 ## applyMatrix = false

-The name of game is this: paperJs Group-objects have an attribute named *applyMatrix*, which controls the behaviour of local coordinate space for that Group!
+The name of game is this: paperJs Group-objects have an attribute named *applyMatrix*, which controls the *lifetime* of group's local coordinate space!

 In our code example, we did not care about applyMatrix-attribute, allowing paperJs to set it to whatever value it wants.
 And, perhaps bit questionably, paperJS uses *applyMatrix = true* as a default value (for Groups).